ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 |        }                                           |
 |                                                    |
 ~~~~~~~~~~~
-{: #fig-RS-AS title="Interaction for Full Query with Observe" artwork-align="center"}
+{: #fig-RS-AS title="Interaction for full query with Observe" artwork-align="center"}

 ## Diff Query with Observe # {#sec-RS-example-2}